TheHuntsman4/ML-DL-Stuff/README.md

 # ML-DL-Stuff
-Implementations of Machine Learning and Deep ;earning models from scratch.
+Implementations of Machine Learning and Deep learning models from scratch.

 ## Machine Learning Models